Micronaut Redis

 Redis Health Checks

-When the redis-lettuce module is activated a RedisHealthIndicator is activated resulting in the /health endpoint and CurrentHealthStatus interface resolving the health of the Redis connection or connections.
+When the redis-lettuce compatibility module or the focused redis-lettuce-core module is activated a RedisHealthIndicator is activated resulting in the /health endpoint and CurrentHealthStatus interface resolving the health of the Redis connection or connections.

 See the section on the Health Endpoint for more information.